Stephen Sondheim: Awards, honors and legacy

-Signature Theatre in Arlington, Virginia established its Sondheim Award, which includes a $5,000 donation to a nonprofit organization of the recipient's choice, "as a tribute to America's most influential contemporary musical theatre composer".
+Signature Theatre in Arlington County, Virginia established its Sondheim Award, which includes a $5,000 donation to a nonprofit organization of the recipient's choice, "as a tribute to America's most influential contemporary musical theatre composer".
 The first award, to Sondheim, was presented at an April 27, 2009, benefit with performances by Bernadette Peters, Michael Cerveris, Will Gartshore, and Eleasha Gamble.
 The 2010 recipient was Angela Lansbury, with Peters and Catherine Zeta-Jones hosting the April benefit.
 The 2011 honoree was Bernadette Peters.
 Other recipients were Patti LuPone in 2012, Hal Prince in 2013, Jonathan Tunick in 2014, and James Lapine in 2015.
 The 2016 awardee was John Weidman and the 2017 awardee was Cameron Mackintosh.

 Henry Miller's Theatre, on West 43rd Street in New York City, was renamed the Stephen Sondheim Theatre on September 15, 2010, for the composer's 80th birthday.
 In attendance were Nathan Lane, Patti LuPone, and John Weidman.
 Sondheim said in response to the honor, "I'm deeply embarrassed.
 Thrilled, but deeply embarrassed.
 I've always hated my last name.
 It just doesn't sing.
 I mean, it's not Belasco.
 And it's not Rodgers and it's not Simon.
 And it's not Wilson.
 It just doesn't sing.
 It sings better than Schoenfeld and Jacobs.
 But it just doesn't sing".
 Lane said, "We love our corporate sponsors and we love their money, but there's something sacred about naming a theatre, and there's something about this that is right and just".

 In 2010, The Daily Telegraph wrote that Sondheim was "almost certainly" the only living composer with a quarterly journal published in his name; The Sondheim Review, founded in 1994, chronicled and promoted his work.
 It ceased publication in 2016.

+In Greta Gerwig's 2017 film Lady Bird, characters perform songs from Merrily We Roll Along, Into the Woods, and Anyone Can Whistle.
 In 2019, it was observed in the media that three major films of that year prominently featured Sondheim songs: Joker (Wall Street businessmen sing "Send In the Clowns" on the subway), Marriage Story (Adam Driver sings "Being Alive"; Scarlett Johansson, Merritt Wever, and Julie Hagerty sing "You Can Drive a Person Crazy"), and Knives Out (Daniel Craig sings "Losing My Mind").
-Sondheim's work is also referenced in television such as The Morning Show, where Jennifer Aniston and Billy Crudup sing "Not While I'm Around".
+Sondheim's work has also been referenced in television, such as The Morning Show (Jennifer Aniston and Billy Crudup sing "Not While I'm Around").